Join our fixed departure treks.

 Best Time to Travel Nepal:

-1. Winter Season: Cold temperatures start in late November or early December, but clear skies suit budget travelers.
+Winter Season: Cold temperatures start in late November or early December, but clear skies suit budget travellers.
 Lower-elevation treks and skiing/snowboarding in ski resorts are popular activities.

-1. Here are approximate sunrise and sunset time rounds of the year; however, please always check local sources or weather apps for the most accurate and current information before planning your trek .
+Here are approximate sunrise and sunset times for the year; however, please always check local sources or weather apps for the most accurate, up-to-date information before planning your trek.
 Each season offers unique experiences during the Langtang Valley Trek.
 Spring brings mild weather and blooming rhododendrons, while summer provides lush vegetation despite the monsoon.
 Autumn features clear skies and vibrant festivals, and winter offers snowy peaks with fewer crowds.
-However Langtang Vally trek have not specific view points and Tower but still see from some places nice sunrise and sunset along the trail.
+However, the Langtang Valley trek does not have specific viewpoints or towers, but you can still see lovely sunrises and sunsets along the trail.

 Spring temperatures range from 12 to -5 degrees Celsius from March to May.
 Summer temperatures range between 18 and -3 degrees Celsius from June to August.
 Autumn, the peak season, has temperatures from 29 to -11 degrees Celsius.
 Winter brings snow and temperatures from 9.3 to -20 degrees Celsius.
-However according to government and metrologist Monsoon start from June 13 and end at October 2.
+However, according to the government and meteorologists, the Monsoon starts from June 13 and ends on October 2.

 Entry and exit requirements at the Tribhuban International Airport in Nepal:

-Upon arrival at the entry point of Tribhuvan Nepal, all baggage undergoes declaration and clearance through customs.
+Upon arrival at Tribhuvan Nepal, all baggage undergoes declaration and customs clearance.
 Passengers arriving at Tribhuvan International Airport (TIA) without access to goods may proceed through the Green Channel for swift clearance without luggage checks.

 Before departing Nepal, it is crucial to possess a valid visa and passport.
 If your Visa has expired, you must extend it before being permitted to leave.
-Please note that the Immigration office at Tribhuvan International Airport is not authorized and allowed to extend visas.
+Please note that the Immigration office at Tribhuvan International Airport is not authorised or allowed to extend visas.

 About Visa requirements: